 Policies and Procedures Required for HIPAA & 21 CFR Part II Security Compliance MUSE Feature Why a Policy/Procedure is Needed HL7 Device Patient Data leaving the system, thus, no longer change logging or protecting access of records.
 Folder, FTP Folder, Email Patient Data leaving the system, thus, no longer change logging or protecting access of records.
 MUSE API Data is leaving the system and may not be under any security control.
 Fax Faxed information can be viewed by anyone, thus a policy should be in place regarding cover pages, and confidentiality of patient information.
-Work with your legal department in developing these policies/ procedures.
-Remote Query Data is leaving the system and may not be under any security control.
+Work with your legal department in developing these policies/procedures.

+Policies and Procedures Required for HIPAA & 21 CFR Part II Security Compliance Remote Query Data is leaving the system and may not be under any security control.
 Allowing users to enter destination Data is leaving the system and may not be under any security control.

-Policies and Procedures Required for 21 CFR Part II Security Compliance Feature Why a Policy/Procedure is Needed Acquiring ECGs require Technicians to enter ID Number at cart Data leaves the system and not under any security control
+Policies and Procedures Required for 21 CFR Part II Security Compliance Feature Why a Policy/Procedure is Needed Acquiring ECGs requires Technicians to enter ID Number at cart Data leaves the system and not under any security control